nathanieltse/Fin/README.md

 &nbsp;

->When add item button is clicked, brower would render a form for user to track their spending, submit button is disabled until all field is filled out with a message reminder.
+>When add item button is clicked, brower would render a form for user to track their spendings, submit button is disabled until all fields are filled out with a message reminder.

 &nbsp;